Valerian Trifa

-Valerian Trifa ([valeriˈan ˈtrifa]; secular name Viorel Donise Trifa [vi.oˈrel ˈtrifa]; June 28, 1914 – January 28, 1987) was a Romanian Orthodox cleric and fascist political activist, who served as archbishop of the Romanian Orthodox Church in America and Canada.
-For part of his life, he was a naturalized citizen of the United States, until he was stripped of his American citizenship for lying about his involvement in the murder of hundreds of Jews during the Holocaust and World War II.
+Valerian Trifa ([valeriˈan ˈtrifa]; secular name Viorel Donise Trifa [vi.oˈrel ˈtrifa]; June 28, 1914 – January 28, 1987) was a Romanian Orthodox cleric who served as an archbishop of the Romanian Orthodox Episcopate Of America.
+He was accused of being a fascist political activist and sympathizer, which led to his voluntary exile.

-A prominent affiliate of the Iron Guard, a Romanian fascist organization also known as the Legionnaire Movement, Trifa played a part in provoking the Legionnaires' Rebellion of 1941.
-His antisemitic discourse was suspected of helping instigate the parallel pogrom against the Jewish community in Bucharest.
-After being singled out as a rebel by Ion Antonescu, Romania's Conducător and a competitor of the Iron Guard, he spent the final years of World War II in Nazi Germany, as a detainee with privileged status.
-Trifa subsequently made his way into the United States, where he came to lead the Romanian-American Orthodox community into opposition with the main Orthodox Church in Communist Romania.
+An early member of the Iron Guard, Trifa played a part in provoking the Legionnaires' Rebellion of 1941.
+His antisemitic discourse was alleged to have helped instigate the pogrom against the Jewish community in Bucharest.
+After being accused as a rebel by Ion Antonescu, he spent the final years of World War II detained in Nazi Germany.
+Trifa eventually made his way to the United States in 1950, where he was ordained as a bishop of the Romanian-American Orthodox community into opposition with the main Orthodox Church in Communist Romania.

-Beginning in 1975, his wartime activities came to the attention of the United States Department of Justice, and the subsequent inquiry made Trifa relinquish his American citizenship and move to Portugal.
-The scandal's ramifications came to involve several institutions, including the National Council of Churches, Radio Free Europe, West German law enforcement, and the Israeli and Portuguese governments, while allegations surfaced that Romania's secret police, the Securitate, was using the controversy to advance its own goals.
+In 1975, his wartime activities came to the attention of the United States Department of Justice.
+Trifa, to avoid drawing negative attention to the episcopate, renounced his American citizenship sometime between 1980 and 1984.
+He moved to Portugal in 1982 on a temporary visa; he was denied residency in 1984, but remained there until his death in 1987.

 Biography

 Early life and activism

-Born in Câmpeni, Transylvania (in Austria-Hungary at the time), he was the son of schoolteacher Dionisie Trifa, and the nephew of Iosif Trifa, an Orthodox priest who founded Oastea Domnului ("The Lord's Army").
+Born in Câmpeni, Transylvania (at the time in Austria-Hungary, now in Alba County, Romania), he was the son of schoolteacher Dionisie Trifa, and the nephew of Iosif Trifa, an Orthodox priest who founded Oastea Domnului ("The Lord's Army").
 He studied at the school of his native village, then at the Horia Gymnasium of Câmpeni and the Gheorghe Lazăr High School of Sibiu, from which he graduated in 1931.
-Between 1931 and 1935, he studied theology at the University of Chişinău, graduating magna cum laude.
+Between 1931 and 1935, he studied theology at the University of Chișinău, graduating magna cum laude.
 He then studied philosophy at the University of Bucharest and, in 1939, history and journalism at the University of Berlin.
-Trifa's first employment was with Oastea Domnului, being charged with managing its publishing house: he issued the movement's eponymous magazine, its other journal Lumina Satelor, and the books of his uncle Iosif.
+Trifa's first employment was as a publisher with Oastea Domnului.
+There, he issued the movement's eponymous magazine, its other journal Lumina Satelor, and the books by uncle Iosif.

-While a student, Trifa joined the Iron Guard, and was a contributor to its Orăştie-based Libertatea newspaper; in 1940, during the National Legionary State (the period when the Iron Guard was in power), he was elected president of the National Union of Romanian Christian Students, a Legionnaire organization.
+While a student, Trifa joined the Iron Guard and was a contributor to its Orăștie-based Libertatea newspaper; in 1940, during the National Legionary State (the period when the Iron Guard was in power), he was elected president of the National Union of Romanian Christian Students, a Legionnaire organization.